Humanitariansai/RAMAN-Effect/Papers/SERS_ML_Survey.md

 Recent advances in substrate design focus on improving reproducibility, enhancing sensitivity, and developing multifunctional substrates that can capture, concentrate, and detect target analytes in complex matrices.

-### 2.3 Advantages and Limitations of SERS <a name="advantages-and-limitations-of-sers"></a>
+### 2.3 Advantages and Limitations of SERS

 SERS offers several distinct advantages as an analytical technique:

 1. **High Sensitivity**: The enhancement of Raman signals by factors of 10⁶-10¹⁰ enables detection at extremely low concentrations, potentially reaching single-molecule sensitivity.
+Fan et al. (2020) highlighted that this exceptional sensitivity has been achieved through innovations like digital SERS, which allows for precise measurement of individual molecular signals, with profound implications for analytical chemistry.

 2. **Molecular Specificity**: SERS retains the fingerprint specificity of Raman spectroscopy, providing detailed structural information about the analyte molecules based on their vibrational modes.